a7madM/weighted_graph/README.md

 gem 'weighted_graph'
 ```

-And then execute:

-    $ bundle

 Or install it yourself as:

-    $ gem install weighted_graph
+    $ gem install weighted_graph -->

-## Usage

-TODO: Write usage instructions here

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/weighted_graph.
+Bug reports and pull requests are welcome on GitHub at https://github.com/msayson/weighted_graph.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).